 COVID-19 health and safety protocols

-1. When entering the museum
+1. Things to note when entering the museum

-- Please observe cough etiquette.
+- Please wear a mask even if you have no symptoms, and observe cough etiquette.

 2. Registration of contact information